 Sitting at the bottom of the escalator was an entrance that I actually thought was a bathroom store.
 That would have been an odd choice for the upscale shops at the Carousel, although there is the exception of the damn new McDonald’s.
 But no, Le Point WC is a public toilet and it is magnifique!
 For one Euro you can pee in luxury.

-There are several little rooms, each one a different theme and each one meticulously cleaned after each use.
+There are several little rooms, each one with a different theme and each one meticulously cleaned after each use.
 It is an absolute decadent experience.

-During our visit to Paris I used these facilities twice on two different days.
-Somehow no matter where we started out we somehow always ended up passing by the gardens of Les Tuileries, and the Carousel is right near by, very strategic if you ask me….
+During our visit to Paris, I used these facilities twice on two different days.
+Somehow no matter where we started out we somehow always ended up passing by the gardens of Les Tuileries, and the Carousel is right nearby, very strategic if you ask me…

-Le Point WC does sell a large variety of colored and decorated toilet papers (are those safe?) as well as other luxury bathroom items so there were just as many people in the small space buying product than using the facilities, in fact if it wasn’t for the fact that I am an honest gal, I could have slipped in and out without paying.
+Le Point WC does sell a large variety of colored and decorated toilet papers (are those safe?) as well as other luxury bathroom items so there were just as many people in the small space buying product as using the facilities, in fact, if it wasn’t for the fact that I am an honest gal, I could have slipped in and out without paying.
 But since I am a good girl, I made my way to the counter and left my one Euro coin nonetheless.